RobertARandolph/AdmiralBumbleBee.com/_posts/2019-03-27-Kilohearts-Carve-and-Slice.md

 I don't see any reason why you would want to use this over another more complete system like [mux](http://www.mutools.com/mux-product.html) or [metaplugin](https://ddmf.eu/metaplugin-chainer-vst-au-rtas-aax-wrapper/) (which doesn't have modulation, but it does have other benefits).

+Multipass is a multiband system, but once again there's products that offer you way more like [MB-7](https://www.bluecataudio.com/Products/Product_MB7Mixer/).

 I suppose if you're already using the snapin system then it's maybe worth it, and the Snap Heap system is pretty cool.
 There are other systems out there that give you similar benefits, but with any VST/AU you want.

+Hopefully they address this soon!

 ### Preset Browser